 Bandhavgarh is not the most accessible national park in India, but it does have amongst the best chances of seeing a tiger in the wild (also high on the list are Ranthambore in Rajasthan near Delhi, and Tadoba in Maharashtra).
 For those who are longing to catch a glimpse of the great big cat, it's well worth the effort to go there.
 If you allow two days for safaris, you're likely to be successful.
 Many people see a tiger on the first safari.

 02 of 10

-Assam, in India's north east region, offers plenty of appeal for wildlife lovers.
-The highlight is Kaziranga National Park, where you'll find the largest population of the prehistoric looking one-horned rhinoceros in the world.
+Assam, in India's northeast region, offers plenty of appeal for wildlife lovers.
+The highlight is Kaziranga National Park, where you'll find the largest population of the prehistoric-looking one-horned rhinoceros in the world.
 Go on an elephant safari to spot them hiding in the wide expanse of grasslands.
 Another attraction is the birdlife -- both there and at Nameri National Park, which offers casual bird watching treks.
-If you want get away from the crowds try the lesser-known Pobitora Wildlife Sanctuary as an alternative.
+If you want to get away from the crowds try the lesser-known Pobitora Wildlife Sanctuary as an alternative.

 03 of 10